CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

    | **Licensing** |  select **I confirm I have an eligible Windows 10 license with multi-tenant hosting rights**, so that a checkmark appears in the box. |
    | **Select** | **Next: Disks**. |

-1. You are now in the **Disks** tab for the VM configuration, change the OS disk type to **Standard SSD** and Leave all other settings to the default .
+1. You are now in the **Disks** tab for the VM configuration, change the OS disk type to **Standard SSD** and Leave all other settings to the default.

     ![Picture 1](../Images/sc900-lab5-2.png)